hydrobeam/website/content/tech/emacs_setup.md

 If you're coming over from another editor or IDE, you might be wondering how to make Emacs do all the fancy things your previous editor could do, or if it's even possible.
 Fortunately, it is not only possible but also quite painless to get up and running.
-Thanks to Doom's great defaults, all you have to do is toggle some modules in your `init.el` and carry on like usual.
+Thanks to Doom's great defaults, all you have to do is toggle some modules in your `init.el` and carry on like usual!

 ### Working with languages

-To get all the configuration, packages and conveniences you'd expect for a programming language of your choice, simply head over to the `:lang` section of your `init.el` and un-comment the language of your choice.
+To get all the configuration, packages and conveniences you'd expect for a programming language of your choice, simply head over to the `:lang` section of your `init.el` and un-comment the language.
 After that, make sure to reload your private config to make your changes take effect.
 Some modules also have additional flags that you can enable for additional language-specific features.